-But what I’m about to tell you may disappoint many… for believe it or not, that type of kiosk has nothing to do with the ones Haussmann knew – although inspired by his style.
+But what I’m about to tell you may disappoint many… for, believe it or not, that type of kiosk has nothing to do with the ones Haussmann knew – although inspired by his style.
 In fact, these newspaper kiosks are only recent imitations that date back to… the early 1980s.
 They consist of rectangular cabins in plastic on top of which a 19th century-looking-like dome has been added.

 The original version of the Paris News kiosks (the one that dates back to the 19th century) has long since left the pavements.

-Moreover another type of kiosk was introduced in the 1970s without much controversy.
+Moreover, another type of kiosk was introduced in the 1970s without much controversy.
 The sharp-edged structure in smoked glass can still be seen on the streets and squares of Paris.

 It has to be acknowledged that the 1980s imitations were designed to reflect the Haussmannian style and they did fit well along with the other street furniture (Wallace fountains, Morris columns, lampposts…).

 But their design had some flaws.
 They were not particularly comfortable for the news vendors.
-To improve their working conditions, the City of Paris came up with the plan to replace them with a better more practical design.
+To improve their working conditions, the City of Paris came up with a plan to replace them with a better more practical design.

 Exit Haussmannian-style and the domed structure!